 Then, is Artificial Intelligence the same as Machine Learning?
 Unfortunately, those two terms are so often used synonymously that it’s hard to tell the difference between them for many people.
 But even though both are closely related, AI and ML technologies are quite different.

 Let’s look at the main differences between Artificial Intelligence and Machine Learning, where both technologies are currently used, and what’s the difference.

 What is AI?

-Artificial Intelligence is a branch of computer science whose goal is to make a computer or machine capable of mimicking human behavior and performing human-like tasks.
-Scientists aim to design a machine that is able to think, reason, learn from experience, and make its own decisions just like humans do.
+Artificial Intelligence is a branch of computer science whose goal is to make a computer or machine capable of mimicking human behaviour and performing human-like tasks.
+Scientists aim to design a machine that can think, reason, learn from experience, and make its own decisions just like humans.

-The test involves a human participant asking questions to both the computer and another human participant.
-If based on the answers, the person asking the questions can’t recognize which candidate is human and which is a computer, the computer successfully passed the Turing test.
+The test involves a human participant asking questions to the computer and another human participant.
+If, based on the answers, the person asking the questions can’t recognize which candidate is a human and which is a computer, the computer successfully passes the Turing test.